-A recent behavioral study that taught adults to jazz up meals with herbs and spices instead of salt led to a decrease in sodium consumption by nearly 1000 mg a day (that's more salt than you'll find in 5 bags of Doritos!
+A recent behavioral study that taught adults to jazz up meals with herbs and spices instead of salt led to a decrease in sodium consumption by nearly 1000 milligrams a day.
+That's more salt than you'll find in 5 bags of Doritos!
 As if that didn't make your blood vessels shriek with glee, recent research also suggests that some spices can actually target visceral belly fat and reduce bloating.
 So get started today by flavoring your meals with these spices that help you lose belly fat!
 And for more tips on fat loss, here are 15 Underrated Weight Loss Tips That Actually Work.

-I cannot confirm whether Confucius had a six-pack (or suffered from a chronically queasy tummy), but legend has it the Chinese philosopher ate ginger with every meal.
-And now there's science to suggest ginger can improve a number of gastrointestinal symptoms.
-In addition to curing bellyache, a study printed in the Journal of Gastroenterology and Hematology suggests ginger may have a unique ability to accelerate gastric emptying.
-To quote the First Lady: "Let's Move!"
-Freshly grated ginger is delicious in marinades and salad dressings; or pick up a box of ginger tea for a soothing digestif.
+We cannot confirm whether Confucius had a six-pack (or suffered from a chronically queasy tummy), but legend has it the Chinese philosopher ate ginger with every meal.
+And now there's a science to suggest ginger can improve a number of gastrointestinal symptoms.
+In addition to curing bellyache, a study printed in the Journal of Gastroenterology and Hepatology suggests ginger may have a unique ability to accelerate gastric emptying.
+Freshly grated ginger is delicious in marinades and salad dressings, or pick up a box of ginger tea for a soothing digestif.

-Meet Piperine, the Zero Belly ninja!
+Meet piperine, the ninja of spices that help belly fat!
 A powerful compound that gives black pepper its characteristic heat and taste, piperine has been used for centuries in Eastern medicine to treat multiple health conditions including inflammation and tummy troubles.
 And recent animal studies have found that piperine may also have the profound ability to interfere with the formation of new fat cells—a reaction known as adipogenesis, resulting in a decrease in waist size, body fat, and cholesterol levels.
 Season your grilled meats and salads with a few grinds; your waist will thank you.

-Too much spicy food can send you to Toilet Town, but a little hit of capsaicin, the compound that gives chili pepper its powerful kick, has proven to reduce belly fat, suppress appetite and boost thermogenesis—the body's ability to burn food as energy.
+A little hit of capsaicin, the compound that gives chili pepper its powerful kick, has proven to reduce belly fat, suppress appetite, and boost thermogenesis—the body's ability to burn food as energy.
 A study published in the American Journal of Clinical Nutrition found that daily consumption of capsaicin improved abdominal fat loss.
 And a second study by Canadian researchers found that men who ate spicy appetizers consumed 200 fewer calories at later meals than those that did not.
 You can find capsaicin in hot sauce, but just a couple of shakes of some popular varieties can provide nearly 20 percent of your daily sodium limit.
-For a less aggressive, salt-free kick, try seasoning grilled fish, meats and eggs with just a pinch of ground red chili pepper.
+For a less aggressive, salt-free kick, try seasoning grilled fish, meats, and eggs with just a pinch of ground red chili pepper.